-In this example, the bot can either give the visitor more information about a specific product, tell a story about the company’s background, or jump straight to a registration process.
+In this example, the bot can either give the visitor more information about a specific product, tell the company brand story, or jump straight to a registration process.

 This way, it isn’t just directing every user to the same content or page.
 Instead, it customizes the browsing experience to their interests and needs.

 Almost every business website in existence is designed with the goal of generating some kind of conversion.
-This means it’s in your best interest to make the process of converting as simple and engaging as possible for your visitors.
+This means it’s in your best interest to make the process of converting as simple and engaging as possible.

-Unfortunately, the standard contact forms on many websites aren’t exactly fun for prospective customers and leads to complete.
+Unfortunately, the standard contact forms on many websites aren’t exactly fun for prospective customers and leads.

-But with a conversational approach, you can help your visitors get right to the information they’re looking for simply by asking what that information is.
+But with a conversational approach, you can help your visitors get right to the information they’re looking for simply by asking them what is it they want.

-If a visitor indicates that they’re interested in real-time interactions, the bot automatically provides more detail.
+For example, if a visitor on our website indicates that they’re interested in our lead management features, the bot automatically and effortlessly provides more detail.

 Many of your site visitors likely have the same handful of questions and concerns about your products, services, and company.

 Most brands address these topics on a standard FAQ page.
-And these can certainly be helpful resources — but only if the visitor is able to find that page, and willing to spend time scrolling or sorting through other information that isn’t relevant to their question.
+These can certainly be helpful resources!
+That is only if the visitor is able to find that page and willing to spend time scrolling or sorting through other information that isn’t relevant to their question.

-All of the benefits we’ve covered so far approach conversational experiences from the perspective of the customer.
+All of the benefits we’ve covered so far approach conversational UX from the perspective of the customer.

 But integrating conversational experiences into your website can also be beneficial to your support and sales teams.